Articles on: Developer API

 • ml_model: Results from the machine learning model.

 • preview_url: URL to the preview image (if generate_preview was set to true).
+May be a direct object-storage URL or, when secure URLs are enabled, an API path such as https://<api-host>/preview/<document_id>.

 Analysis Result Explanation